What is the outcome you need to achieve?

 - care and services have not been planned and coordinated effectively

-- the older person, their family, carers and others involved in their care have not been included during transitions of care*.
+- the older person, their supporters, family, carers* and others involved in their care* have not been included during transitions of care*.

 Assess if workers* are following your quality system* (Outcome 2.9).
 You can do this through quality assurance and system* reviews.